 These widgets don’t have to detract from the user experience to be effective.
 In fact, active capture strategies allow publishers to cater to users with contextual newsletter offerings without being intrusive.
 PostUp’s audience development experts have found that these dynamic capture widgets are 500% more effective than static email forms.
 With a renewed focus on email capture, you can grow your list of potential subscribers, buyers, or attendees — and in turn, sustain your diversified business model.

 While many publishers pour resources into high-tech strategies that promise powerful personalization, there’s a problem.
 Sure, this technology is shiny and cool, but it requires mounds of data for effective targeting.
 The truth is, publishers just don’t have sufficient data for the vast majority of their audience.

 Instead, some publishers allow readers to self-personalize by selecting which emails they want to receive.
 Often, this results in individual readers receiving multiple newsletters, which is better than sending them just one highly-personalized piece of content.
 The more newsletters a reader volunteers to receive, the more chances you have to engage with them.

-Publishers may be able to increase click-through rates with email newsletter personalization (as the Austin-American Statesman did), but having multiple touchpoints can increase overall engagement for each member of your audience.
-More email newsletters mean more ads displayed, more chances to sell e-commerce products, and more opportunities to show readers how fun you are so they come out to your events!
+Publishers may be able to increase click-through rates for individual newsletters with email newsletter personalization, but having multiple touchpoints can increase overall engagement for each member of your audience.
+More email newsletters mean more clicks, ad impressions, and (for premium publishers) paid subscriptions from readers who keep brushing up against your metered paywall.

 3) Nurture (and retain) paid subscribers with email.